-There can be zero or more fallback context-key-pairs in an placeholder which will follow the primary context-key-pair.
-Each fallback context-key-pair is separated by a |.
+Use fallback context-key pairs in a placeholder after the primary context-key pair to specify other values if the primary context-key pair is not defined.
+Separate each fallback context-key-pair by a |.

 \${requisition:username|requisition:account|admin}